farrell0/MongoDB-Developers-Notebook/README.md

 >
 >[Download here](https://github.com/farrell0/MongoDB-Developers-Notebook/blob/master/download/MDB_DN_2016_09_34Features.pdf)
 >
->[Resource Kit](https://github.com/farrell0/MongoDB-Developers-Notebook/blob/master/download/MDB_DN_2016_09_34Features_ResourceKit.tar), all of the programs used in this document in Tar format.
+>[Resource Kit](https://github.com/farrell0/MongoDB-Developers-Notebook/blob/master/download/MDB_DN_2016_09_34Features_ResourceKit.tar), all of the programs used in this edition of this document in Tar format.